 Mike Kappus was involved in John Lee Hooker's 100th birthday Celebrations in 2017-2018.
 Rosebud supplied memorabilia to the "John Lee Hooker: King of the Boogie" exhibit which was on display at the Woody Guthrie Center in Tulsa, OK after having been exhibited at the Grammy Museums in Los Angeles and Mississippi.
 Kappus also contributed supplementary liner notes to the Craft Recordings 100 song box set, John Lee Hooker – King of The Boogie.
 This, in addition to consulting with Bohemia Films in the UK on the John Lee Hooker documentary film John Lee Hooker – The Boogie Man, which debuted on the BBC on April 26, 2019.

 We're also very busy sorting and documenting materials from our 40 year history (including 45,000 contracts alone) for archiving at the Southern Folklife Center at UNC-Chapel Hill.

-Mike Kappus also currently acts on the Boards of Directors for the Arhoolie Foundation and the Little Village Foundation in addition to ongoing work on various other projects.
+Mike Kappus also currently acts on the Board of Directors for the Arhoolie Foundation in addition to ongoing work on various other projects.

 Thanks to the Blues Foundation's Blues Hall of Fame Museum for hosting the exhibit on our work entitled "Mike Kappus and The Rosebud Agency: 45+ Years Sharing the Music" which was on display from May 10, 2017 through March 2018.
 Parts of the exhibit moved on to the Grammy Museum in Los Angeles before moving on to the Woody Guthrie Center in Tulsa, OK, both as part of recent exhibits celebrating the centennial of John Lee Hooker's birth.